jessepav/lacygoill-wiki-backup/vim/command.md

 It's added to `'eventignore'`.
 This is done to speed up the edition of each buffer.

+---

+Note that the issue seems to occur only when you have 3 buffers or more (not just 2).

 ### What's the other drawback of using `:argdo`, `:bufdo`, `:cdo`, ...?

 `:windo` and `:tabdo` may change the focused window.